carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-loop-convert.rst

 Pointers and references to containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While most of the transform's risk analysis is dedicated to determining whether the iterator or container was modified within the loop, it is possible to circumvent the analysis by accessing and modifying the container through a pointer or reference.
+While most of the check's risk analysis is dedicated to determining whether the iterator or container was modified within the loop, it is possible to circumvent the analysis by accessing and modifying the container through a pointer or reference.